Navigating the Cyber Awareness Challenge 2025: A full breakdown

 3. Data Security and Privacy: Protecting Your Digital Footprint

-In today's interconnected world, protecting your data is paramount.
+In today's interconnected world, protecting your data is essential.
 This involves understanding the risks associated with sharing personal information online and implementing appropriate safeguards.
 This includes:

 -